rust-embedded-community/usb-device/README.md

 Features not planning to support at the moment:

-- More than one configuration descriptor
+- More than one configuration descriptor (uncommon in practice)
-- Control transfers on other than endpoint 0
+- Control transfers on other than endpoint 0 (can be implemented manually if absolutely necessary)